LinkScapeOfficial/Ollmao/README.md

 </p>

 > [!NOTE]
-> Ollmao (**OH-luh-MAO**) is an independent open-source project that integrates with Ollama but is not affiliated with or endorsed by the Ollama team.
-The name is a playful reference to Ollama.
+> Ollmao (**OH-luh-MAO**) is an open-source project that integrates with Ollama but is not affiliated with or endorsed by the Ollama team.
+The name is a playful reference of Ollama.
 >
 > For more information, see the original discussion with the Ollama author [here](https://github.com/LinkScapeOfficial/Ollmao/issues/2).